You can check your sperm count at home in a fast, accurate, and affordable way with the FertilityCheck Sperm Test!

 Experience discomfort when eating dairy products?
 Do you feel bloated or get indigestion after consuming foods such as milk or cheese?
 If the answer to these questions is Yes, then you may need a lactose intolerance test.
-A lactose intolerance test will establish whether you carry certain a gene mutation which makes you unable to produce the enzyme which helps digest lactose.
+A lactose intolerance test will establish whether you carry a certain gene mutation which makes you unable to produce the enzyme which helps digest lactose.

 Have you ever wondered if the cancer that affected your grandfather could similarly affect you?
 Or whether the predominance of Alzheimer’s on your mother’s side of the family has been passed on through your genes?
 Genetic health predisposition testing could provide these answers and many more.